 Katalin Csillagh concert pianist has been teaching at Franz Liszt Academy of Music since 2013.
 Currently she is working on her PhD researching vocal compositions of feamle composers.

 In 2001 she was awarded a two-year scholarship to the Glenn Gould School of the Royal Conservatory of Music in Toronto.
 In the same year she also received a scholarship from the Pro Renovanda Cultura Hungariae Foundation.
 She graduated from the Franz Liszt Academy of Music with top honours in 2005.
-She completed her post-graduate studies under Imre Rohmann at the Mozarteum in Salzburg in 2008.
+She completed her post-graduate studies at the Mozarteum in Salzburg in 2008.

 Her recordings have been broadcast by the Hungarian Radio and Television.
 Her solo CD Sonatas (SW 2000) and her chamber music CD Shades of Bach with János Vázsonyi (BMC, 2001) have scored great success in several countries.
 Her CD including Chopin’s 24 Preludes and Improvisations was released in 2008.
 Her CD with flutist Noémi Győri was released in 2016 by Hungaroton record label.